freedomofpress/securedrop-client/README.md

 release.
 The above mentioned autogenerate command will not do this for you.

+## Making a Release

+**Note:** These are the release guidelines for pre-production alpha releases.
+Production release tags must be signed with the SecureDrop release key.

+1. Update versions: `./update_version.sh $new_version_number`.
+2. Commit the changes with commit message `securedrop-client $new_version_number` and make a PR.
+3. You should confirm via a manual debian package build and manual testing in Qubes that there are no regressions (this is limited pre-release QA).
+4. Once your PR is approved, you can add a tag and push: `git tag $new_version_number`.

 ## Qubes Debugging

 Using a version of this application installed from a deb package in Qubes,